-- 53. The Committee is concerned about the lack of full implementation of inclusive education throughout the education system, the prevalence of special schools and classes, as well as the various barriers children with disabilities and their families encounter to enroll in and complete studies at mainstream schools, including: - (a) The lack of clear mechanism to promote inclusive education in the Länder and at the municipal level; - (b) The misconception and negative perception about inclusive education at some executive entities, which may take the parents' request to enroll their children in mainstream school as indication on "incapability to take care of their child"; - (c) The lack of accessibility and accommodation in public schools and the lack of accessible transportation, in particular in rural areas; - (d) Insufficient training for teachers and non-teaching staff on the right to inclusive education as well as the development of specific skills and teaching methodologies and reported pressure on parents to enroll children with disabilities in special schools. - 54.
-Recalling its general comment No. 4 (2016) on inclusive education, the Committee recommends that the State party, in close consultation with and active involvement of students with disabilities, their families and representative organizations: - (a) Develop a comprehensive plan to accelerate the transition from special schooling to inclusive education at Länder and municipal levels, with specific timeframes, human, technical and financial resource allocation, and clear responsibilities for implementation and monitoring. - (b) Implement awareness raising and educational campaigns to promote inclusive education at the community level and among the relevant authorities;

-- (c) Ensure that children with disabilities can attend mainstream schools, including through enhancing accessibility and accommodation to all kinds of disabilities and providing appropriate arrangements for transportation, in particular in rural areas; - (d) Guarantee continuous training for teachers and non-teaching staff on inclusive education at all levels, including training in sign language and other accessible formats of information and communication, and develop a monitoring system to eliminate all forms of direct and indirect discrimination against children with disabilities and their families. - 55.
+- 53. The Committee is concerned about the lack of full implementation of inclusive education throughout the education system, the prevalence of special schools and classes and the various barriers encountered by children with disabilities and their families to enrolling in and completing studies at mainstream schools, including: - (a) The lack of a clear mechanism to promote inclusive education in the Länder and at the municipal level; - (b) The misconceptions about and negative perception of inclusive education on the part of some executive entities, which may take parents' requests to enrol their children in mainstream schools as an indication of "incapability to take care of their child"; - (c) The lack of accessibility and accommodation in public schools and the lack of accessible transportation, in particular in rural areas; - (d) Insufficient training for teachers and non-teaching staff on the right to inclusive education, the insufficient development of specific skills and teaching methodologies and reported pressure on parents to enrol children with disabilities in special schools. - 54.
+Recalling its general comment No. 4 (2016), the Committee recommends that the State party, in close consultation with and with the active involvement of students with disabilities, their families and representative organizations: - (a) Develop a comprehensive plan to accelerate the transition from special schooling to inclusive education at the Länder and municipal levels, with specific time frames, human, technical and financial resource allocations and clear responsibilities for implementation and monitoring; - (b) Implement awareness-raising and educational campaigns to promote inclusive education at the community level and among the relevant authorities; - (c) Ensure that children with disabilities can attend mainstream schools, including by enhancing accessibility and accommodation for all kinds of disabilities and providing appropriate arrangements for transportation, in particular in rural areas; - (d) Guarantee ongoing training for teachers and non-teaching staff on inclusive education at all levels, including training in sign language and other accessible formats of communication, and develop a monitoring system to eliminate all forms of direct and indirect discrimination against children with disabilities and their families. - 55.
 The Committee is concerned about the lack of data on the access of refugee children with disabilities to education and to mainstream schools. - 56.
-The Committee recommends that the State party allocate sufficient resources for the regular collection of data, disaggregated by sex and type of disability, on the number and proportion of refugee children with disabilities who access education and are enrolled in mainstream and special schools as well as dropout rates.
+The Committee recommends that the State party allocate sufficient resources for the regular collection of data, disaggregated by sex and type of disability, on the number and proportion of refugee children with disabilities who access education and are enrolled in mainstream and special schools, as well as on dropout rates.